shufukuo/sql-use-joins-without-loops/README.md

 ```

-However, this can be done simply by a query with joins without loops.
+However, this can be done simply by a query with joins instead of loops.
 ```sql
 select sum(det.sales) as total_sales
 from